 BK: "When I coach on networking, I preach the mantra, FUK IT.
 It’s an acronym borrowed from a very good friend of mine, Will Kintish that stands for follow up, keep in touch - this is the real lifeblood of networking.
 Following up is where relationships are forged.
 If you don’t follow up, you shouldn’t bother going to networking functions.
 But if you keep in touch, sending roughly five ‘touches’ over six months, the next time you bump into the person, the interaction will be like you know them.
 If there’s been an obvious conversation, something you’ve got to share or want to learn more about, follow up on that.
 The others, send them an email telling them you’re not going to bombard them, but you’d like to send them some stuff once in a while.”

 Keeping in touch means moving from the physical to the virtual world, but the same principles still apply.

 BK: "Some of the ‘five touches’ will involve sending a newsletter.
-It’s important to make sure yours is worth reading.
-Content marketing is all the rage and it’s about not being pitchy, rather giving away something that people will value, in the hope that they’ll ask for more.
-So make your newsletter interesting in and off itself - industry news, opinion pieces, a calendar of events that you’re going to be attending.
+It’s essential to make sure yours is worth reading.
+Content marketing is all the rage, and it’s about not being pitchy, instead of giving away something that people will value, in the hope that they’ll ask for more.
+So make your newsletter enjoyable in and of itself - industry news, opinion pieces, a calendar of events that you’re going to be attending.
 As always, try and be fresh and a bit original.

 “You’re going to be following people on Twitter and hooking up on LinkedIn too, so remember the golden rules again.
 Ask good searching questions, and be prepared to take responsibility for being interesting - you’re not going to enhance relationships if all you do is talk about yourself and your business."